Phil and Teds Escape Review

 The Escape doesn't offer as many storage features as most of the higher-end competition in its price range.

 The waistbelt of the Escape has a pocket on either side.
 One side has a zippered pocket (above left) that is relatively small and not big enough for larger mobile phones.
 The opposite side has an open top pocket that would fit an identification card or credit card but not much else.
-We aren't sure you'd want to put those items in it, however, because they could fall out.
+However, we aren't sure you'd want to put those items in it because they could fall out.

 The Escape has a small removable backpack (above left) that attaches to the back.
 This pack has an odd design that places the zipper on the side/bottom when used on the Escape (above right) and the top when you remove it.